21lik/qiskit-fallfest-2023-project/README.md

 Last Updated: 10/23/2023

-Thank you for considering my submission for the 2023 Qiskit Fall Fest Hackathon.

-Feel free to download the files and run through or modify them.
+Feel free to download the Quantum SoundWave Notebook file and run through or modify it.
+Please do not copy it for your own Hackathon project (but you can certainly take inspiration).

 ## Credits:
 Thanks to Qiskit, Numpy, and Pyaudio for the respective modules and documentation.
+Numpy is used for constructing sine functions, Pyaudio is used for converting them into sound waves, and Qiskit is used for simulating quantum circuits and qubits.

-Thanks to Liam and ivan_onys from Stack Overflow for help on generating sine sound waves on Python with Pyaudio.
+Thanks to Liam and ivan_onys from Stack Overflow for help on generating sinusoidal sound waves on Python with Pyaudio.

 Thanks to IBM Quantum and the Wisconsin Quantum Computing Club for hosting this event.
+It has been a fun learning experience working on this project, and I hope to continue exploring this field and expanding on the project.